BS in Environmental and Sustainability Sciences (New)

 SLO 2.3.
 Ability to assess sustainability challenges from global, cross-border, national, and local perspectives.

 SLO 3.1.
-Apply sustainability knowledge and methods to one or more domains of application (e.g. business, industrial/energy sectors, logistics, finance, policy, international relations/cooperation, urban development, and more).
+Apply sustainability knowledge and methods to one or more domains of application (e.g., business, industrial/energy sectors, logistics, finance, policy, international relations/cooperation, urban development, and more).

 SLO 3.2.
-Demonstrate skills for adaptability in the rapidly evolving fields of environment and sustainability, critically assessing and applying state-of the art knowledge, approaches, and techniques.
+Demonstrate skills for adaptability in the rapidly evolving fields of environment and sustainability, critically assessing and applying state-of-the-art knowledge, approaches, and techniques.

 SLO 3.3.
 Demonstrate professional and ethical responsibility in areas such as business, government, civil society, research, and international relations/cooperation.